 Solidify is a great modifier for the 3D printing makers who design in Blender.
 It allows them to add thickness to their props, where otherwise they would have to use the extrude command.
 Using the Solidify command will actually allow you to turn the modifier on and off so you can actually hide the thickness as you go.
 You can then apply it when you are ready.
 Just make sure you save a duplicate before you apply.

-The Mandalorian – Chest Plate Armour – 3D model – STL (digital download) ***This is a Digital Download.
+The Mandalorian Hip Plate Armour (Digital Download) ***This is a Digital Download.
 No physical product will ship for this …

 Solidify has two mode options, Simple and Complex.

 This is the default solidify algorithm, which simply extrudes the geometry or face.

 This is a solidify algorithm that can handle every geometric situation to guarantee a manifold output geometry.
 This algorithm is able to solidify shapes that would be considered too complex for the simple Solidify modifier.

 There isn’t much of a difference between the simple and complex options.
 There’s just a lot more choice in settings in the complex.

 Choosing the type of thickness your model needs is a great option to have with this modifier.
 Different models may require different options. so here are some of the different thickness types you can find in the complex model of the Solidify modifier.

 Fixed is similar to Simple Mode without Even Thickness.
 The new vertices are always at a fixed distance from the old ones.